OkhammahkO/oz-poll/README.md

 I'm not a programmer and this is both my first HA integration and proper GitHub project.
 I'm just some dude fumbling through some new things.
 So don't expect a pro set-up, implmentation, and maintenance regime;)
 I'll entertain bug and feature requests, but well there will be effort and skill based limits to what I can do.

+## Terms of use
+This code contains no direct references to sources.
+In using this you agree to inform yourself of any relevant terms of use associated with activating the integration.

 ## Credits

 This project was generated from [@oncleben31](https://github.com/oncleben31)'s [Home Assistant Custom Component Cookiecutter](https://github.com/oncleben31/cookiecutter-homeassistant-custom-component) template.